-Although food distributed by humanitarian agencies must be cooked before it can be eaten, cooking fuel is rarely provided.
-Women and children, especially girls, are typically responsible often travel up to 20 kilometers into the bush to find firewood, making them vulnerable to violence and exploitation.
+Women and children, especially girls, are typically responsible for cooking and often travel up to 20 kilometers into the bush to find firewood, making them vulnerable to violence and exploitation.
+This is especially true for refugees because food distributed by humanitarian agencies must be cooked before it can be eaten, but cooking fuel is rarely provided.

 Through our SAFE Initiative, the Women's Refugee Commission reduces the vulnerability of displaced women and children to the many harmful consequences associated with the collection and use of cooking fuel—including gender-based violence (GBV) and respiratory illnesses caused by burning firewood and other solid fuels indoors.
 Our goal is for displaced women, children and families to have safe access to appropriate cooking fuel.

 We have been working successfully since 2005 to put cooking fuel on the humanitarian agenda.
 The challenges associated with the collection, supply and use of cooking fuel span several sectors of humanitarian response and rarely fit neatly into the existing mandates of the United Nations (UN) agencies and nongovernmental organizations (NGOs) working on the ground.
 However, a comprehensive approach to this issue is necessary.

 The Women's Refugee Commission spearheaded the creation of the InterAgency Standing Committee Task Force on Safe Access to Firewood and alternative Energy in Humanitarian Settings (SAFE task force).
 The SAFE task force brought together representatives from UN agencies and NGOs across the humanitarian response spectrum— including protection, health and environmental organizations—and was charged with developing a framework for the humanitarian community to effectively respond to cooking fuel needs.